-House moves toward passage of budget bill unlocking partisan path for Biden coronavirus relief bill
+House vote unlocks partisan path for Biden coronavirus relief bill

-That means Democrats could pass Biden’s package without any Republican votes, though they continued to insist that is not their preference.
+With the budget resolutions in place, Democrats would be able to get to work in earnest on writing Biden’s $1.9 trillion proposed relief bill into law -- and ultimately pass it without any Republican votes if necessary, though they continued to insist that is not their preference.

 Biden himself said Wednesday that “I think we’ll get some Republicans.”
-Biden made the remark as he prepared to meet in the Oval Office with Senate Majority Leader Charles E. Schumer (D-N.Y.) and the Senate committee chairmen who will be responsible for writing the actual relief legislation into law.
+Biden made the remark as he met in the Oval Office with Senate Majority Leader Charles E. Schumer (D-N.Y.) and the Senate committee chairs who will be responsible for writing the actual relief legislation.

+Biden has courted Senate Republicans, and repeatedly expressed the desire to get their support.
+But he and his advisers have made increasingly clear that any such agreement must be on Biden’s terms, and that he will not compromise on the price tag or major components of his relief legislation, which comes at a moment of economic need for the nation and with Democrats in control of both chambers of Congress and the White House.

-Earlier Wednesday Biden addressed House Democrats on a conference call, telling them: “We need to act ...
+Earlier Wednesday Biden told House Democrats on a conference call: “We need to act ...
 We need to act fast,” according to two people on the call who spoke on condition of anonymity to relay his comments.

-“It’s about who the hell we are as a country,” Biden told House Democrats.
+“It’s about who the hell we are as a country,” Biden said on the call.

+Biden’s approach is informed by his experience as vice president during the Obama administration, including helping to negotiate a $787 billion rescue package for the financial crisis that many economists later concluded should have been bigger.
+White House press secretary Jen Psaki has said repeatedly that Biden is more concerned about his relief bill being too small than being too big.

+But most Republicans are opposed to spending nearly another $2 trillion after devoting some $4 trillion to fighting the pandemic through a series of five bipartisan bills last year, including a $900 billion measure passed in December.

 The so-called “budget reconciliation” bills passing this week simply set spending levels for committees and instruct them to report back with legislation, so the real fights over the contents of the package are still to come.
 Those are likely to be fierce, even if it’s just Democrats fighting among themselves, because Democrats have a very narrow majority in the House and the Senate is split 50-50 between the parties, with Vice President Harris’ tie-breaking vote giving Democrats the majority.